labgem/microscope-user-doc/docs/content/metabolism/keggtabmap.rst

 How to read the table ?
 -----------------------

-In the table, each line describes a gene related to an enzymatic reaction or a KO of this pathway.
+In the table, each line describes a gene related to an enzymatic reaction and a KO in this pathway.

 .. image:: img/keggtabmap_table.PNG